 Defining what composes a sense of community was researched by McMillian and Chavis (1986), finding members experienced a feeling of belonging when there was:

 - Shared emotional connection

 Because of the dynamic interplay of user-generated social networking sites (SNSs), researchers have found sites may offer enough connection to be considered a community (Gruzd, Takheyev, & Wellman 2011; Reich, 2010).
 Reich (2010) found students were able to stay connected with their previous communities through social media, but also quickly integrated and became active within their new environment.

 Further, Reich (2010) concluded that SNSs were virtual communities because they provided a psychological sense of community for users through emotional connection and the ability to share important experiences.
 This research highlights the importance to cultivate this type of community throughout the entire college student experience.

-After the excitement at orientation, events of welcoming weekend, and the newness of class slows down, fostering virtual campus community efforts should resurge with activity.
-Integration should be considering in all areas of campus, especially in the classroom.
-Students are open to using social media as forum to communicate with instructors and their classmates (Fuller, 2012).
+After the excitement at orientation, events of welcome weekend, and the newness of class slows down, fostering virtual campus community efforts should resurge with activity.
+Integration should be considered in all areas of campus, especially in the classroom.
+Students are open to using social media as a forum to communicate with instructors and their classmates (Fuller, 2012).
 Further, students believe that using technology adds to their learning experiences with such advantages as faculty interaction, support at campus, and social development (Johnson, 2012).